proka89/sc_setting_up_projects_guide/README.md

 cp .env.example .env
 ```

-- Go into project root directory and just run the containers with:
+- Go into project root directory and run the containers with:

 ```bash
 docker-compose build && docker-compose up -d